random-logic/textwave-design/CASE_ANALYSIS.md

 ![img2.png](img/img2.png)

-Figure 2 shows that for all question types, the Medium model consistently beats the Small model.
-This holds true even for questions that were relatively easy, likely because the Medium model’s larger parameter count enables it to capture more nuanced patterns in language and reasoning.
+Figure 2 shows that for all question types, the Medium model consistently beats the Small model, likely because the Medium model’s larger parameter count enables it to capture more nuanced patterns in language and reasoning.
+This holds true even for questions that were relatively easy, which means that even these types of questions have enough nuanced patterns in language and reasoning that the small model cannot capture it all.
 As a result, it can generate more precise and contextually appropriate responses, while the Small model tends to produce shorter, less detailed outputs and sometimes misses subtle contextual cues that affect accuracy.
+While using the medium model is slightly more accurate, the tradeoff is speed and resources.
+The medium model has more parameters so will take more GPUs to run and inference may be slower.
+The verdict is to use the small model for speed while to use the medium model if that slight increase in accuracy is important.

 # Retrieval-Augmented Generative Model Performance Comparison (Architecture Selection)